WalletConnect/walletconnect-docs/docs/specs/clients/sign/data-structures.md

 ## Session

-Session is a topic encrypted by a symmetric key derived using a key agreement established after an approved proposal and it has a controller pariticipant that can update its accounts, methods, events and expiry
+Session is a topic encrypted by a symmetric key derived using a key agreement established after an approved proposal and it has a controller participant that can update its accounts, methods, events and expiry

 ```jsonc
 {